marypiper/data_camp/lessons/reordering.md

 <img src="../img/df_ordered_cols.png" width="250">

-There are functions to help with reordering data in alphabetical or numeric order, such as `order()`, `sort()`, and `arrange()`, among others.
-However, these functions will generally output the indices for reordering so that this step does not need to be done manually.
+There are functions to help with reordering data in alphabetical or numeric order, such as `order()`, `sort()`, and `arrange()`, among others, so this step doesn't need to always be done manually.
+However, it is likely that you will find yourself needing to reorder your data for use of different tools or for data wrangling, in general.